 There are basically three routes to getting acquainted:

 Since the supported students normally are told who is funding their scholarship they are free to get in touch with their donor(s).

-On the other hand, donor(s) can also contact the students they support, so long as the latter have given permission to pass on their contact information.
+On the other hand, donor(s) can also contact the students they support.
+Provided that the grant holders agree on forwarding their data, donors are given these contact data.
 Experience has shown that nearly all Scholarship recipients agree to have their contact information divulged.